micrictor/micrictor.github.io/_posts/2025-02-22-PAM-Implant.md

-To test these requirements before inserting the module into my own PAM stack, I wrote a small C program that would load the shared object, call the two two methods, then print a message to demonstrate that execution continued.
+To test these requirements before inserting the module into my own PAM stack, I wrote a small C program that would load the shared object, call the two methods, then print a message to demonstrate that execution continued.

 ```c
 #include <stdio.h>